Terms of Service

 6. Confidential Information

 From time to time during the Term, either party may disclose or make available to the other party information marked or otherwise identified in writing by a party as proprietary or confidential, or information that, under the circumstances surrounding the disclosure, the recipient should recognize as being confidential (collectively, “Confidential Information”).
 Confidential Information does not include information that, at the time of disclosure: (a) is generally publicly available; (b) is known to the receiving party at the time of disclosure; (c) is rightfully obtained by the receiving party on a non-confidential basis from a third party; or (d) is independently developed by the receiving party.
 The receiving party shall not disclose the disclosing party’s Confidential Information to any person or entity, except to the receiving party’s employees who have a need to know the Confidential Information for the receiving party to exercise its rights or perform its obligations hereunder.
-Notwithstanding the foregoing, each party may disclose Confidential Information to the limited extent required (i) in order to comply with the order of a court or other governmental body, or as otherwise necessary to comply with applicable law; (ii) to establish a party’s rights under this Agreement, including to make required court filings; or (iii) to its affiliates and its and their respective officers, directors, employees, shareholders, prospective investors, agents and consultants (“Representatives”), provided that the receiving party shall take all necessary precautions to prevent improper access to or use or disclosure of the Confidential Information by its Representatives and shall be responsible for any breach of the obligations of this Agreement by any of its Representatives.
+Notwithstanding the foregoing, each party may disclose Confidential Information to the limited extent required (i) in order to comply with the order of a court or other governmental body, or as otherwise necessary to comply with applicable law; (ii) to establish a party’s rights under this Agreement, including to make required court filings; or (iii) to its affiliates and its and their respective officers, directors, employees, shareholders, prospective investors, agents, and consultants (“Representatives”), provided that the receiving party shall take all necessary precautions to prevent improper access to or use or disclosure of the Confidential Information by its Representatives and shall be responsible for any breach of the obligations of this Agreement by any of its Representatives.
 On the expiration or termination of the Agreement, the receiving party shall promptly return to the disclosing party all copies of the disclosing party’s Confidential Information, or destroy all such copies and, on request, certify in writing that such Confidential Information has been destroyed; provided, however, that the receiving party and its Representatives may retain copies for legal or archival purposes, or if stored on backup and disaster recovery systems until their ordinary course deletion.
 Any such retention shall continue to be governed by this Agreement.
-Each party’s obligations of non-disclosure with regard to Confidential Information are effective as of the Effective Date and will expire five years from the termination or expiry of this Agreement; provided, however, with respect to any Confidential Information that constitutes a trade secret (as determined under applicable law), such obligations will survive for as long as such Confidential Information remains subject to trade secret protection under applicable law.
+Each party’s obligations of non-disclosure with regard to Confidential Information are effective as of the Effective Date and will expire five years from the termination or expiration of this Agreement; provided, however, with respect to any Confidential Information that constitutes a trade secret (as determined under applicable law), such obligations will survive for as long as such Confidential Information remains subject to trade secret protection under applicable law.

 7. Intellectual Property Ownership and Feedback